-- 3.2 The FOSS program must be capable of handling common FOSS license use cases encountered by Software Staff for Supplied Software, which may include the following use cases (note that the list is neither exhaustive, nor may all of the use cases apply): - distributed in binary form; - distributed in source form; - integrated with other FOSS such that it may trigger copyleft obligations; - contains modified FOSS; - contains FOSS or other software under an incompatible license interacting with other components within the Supplied Software; and/or - contains FOSS with attribution requirements.
+- 3.2 The FOSS management program must be capable of handling common FOSS license use cases encountered by Software Staff for Supplied Software, which may include the following use cases (note that the list is neither exhaustive, nor may all of the use cases apply): - distributed in binary form; - distributed in source form; - integrated with other FOSS such that it may trigger copyleft obligations; - contains modified FOSS; - contains FOSS or other software under an incompatible license interacting with other components within the Supplied Software; and/or - contains FOSS with attribution requirements.

-□ 3.2.1 A procedure has been implemented that handles the common FOSS license use cases for the FOSS components of each Supplied Software release.
+3.2.1 A procedure has been implemented that handles the common FOSS license use cases for the FOSS components of each Supplied Software release.

-To ensure the FOSS management program is sufficiently robust to handle an organization's common FOSS license use cases.
+To ensure the program is sufficiently robust to handle an organization's common FOSS license use cases.
 That a procedure exists to support this activity and that the procedure is followed.

-G4: Deliver FOSS Content Documentation and Artifacts
+G-Goal 4: Deliver FOSS Content Documentation and Artifacts

-4.1 Prepare the set of artifacts which represent the output of the of the FOSS review program for each Supplied Software release.
+4.1 Prepare the set of artifacts which represent the output of the FOSS management program for each Supplied Software release.
 This set is referred to as the Compliance Artifacts which may include (but are not limited to) one or more of the following: source code, attribution notices, copyright notices, copy of licenses, modification notifications, written offers, SPDX documents and so forth.

-4.1.2 Copies of the Compliance Artifacts of the Supplied Software release are archived and easily retrievable, and the archive is planned to exist for at least as long as the Supplied Software is offered or as required by the Identified Licenses (whichever is longer).
+- 4.1.1 A documented procedure exists-that ensures the Compliance Artifacts are prepared and distributed with Supplied Software release as required by the Identified Licenses. - □ 4.1.2 Copies of the Compliance Artifacts of the Supplied Software release are archived and easily retrievable, and the archive is planned to exist for at least as long as the Supplied Software is offered or as required by the Identified Licenses (whichever is longer).